adnanlakda/NAV_Capstone/README.md

   <img src=https://github.com/katgrubbs14/NAV_Capstone/blob/main/model.jpeg>

-- [ ] Create technical instructions for future groups
+- [x] Create technical instructions for future groups

 #### 3. Improve existing code
-- [ ] Annotate code:
+- [x] Annotate code:
-  - [ ] Add official doc strings to modules, classes, and functions: https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html
+  - [x] Add official doc strings to modules, classes, and functions: https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html
-  - [ ] Add in line comments to other parts of code
+  - [x] Add in line comments to other parts of code
-- [ ] Figure out a way to test simpler runs that don't take so long.
+- [x] Figure out a way to test simpler runs that don't take so long.
+  - [x] The way to do test runs simpler is to create a separate file that pulls the section of the codes out of the def loop
-- [ ] Make code more robust to failures with try/except logic
+- [x] Make code more robust to failures with try/except logic
-- [ ] Reduce code repetition by creating functions and external files for key words, etc.
+- [x] Reduce code repetition by creating functions and external files for key words, etc.
+- [x] Debug using try and except logic
 - [ ] **(optional)** Add logging and messages so you know what is happening in the code while it is running
 - [ ] **(optional)** Reduce requirements.txt